New: Make Way booklet of lessons learned

 How can we increase access and affordability of health products in low- and middle-income countries, when research for those products was done with public funding at Dutch universities?
 Could socially responsible licensing be the solution?
 On 11 June 2025, the Ministry of Health organized a discussion about these questions, hosted by the Global Health Hub Nederland.

-Socially responsible licensing (SRL) means that public institutions sell their innovations to (commercial) developers under the condition that the end products remain accessible to the people who need them most.
-In 2020 the Netherlands Federation of University Medical Centres (NFU) published a toolkit to this end, establishing ten core principles that define and guide SRL practice in the Netherlands.
+Socially responsible licensing (SRL) means that public institutions sell their innovations to (commercial) developers under certain conditions to ensure they benefit not just a select few, but the society at large.
+In 2020, the Netherlands Federation of University Medical Centres (now called UMCNL) published a toolkit to this end, establishing ten core principles that define and guide SRL practice in the Netherlands.

 Roland Driece, Director of International Affairs at the Ministry of Health Jasper Claessen, policy coordinator for medicines and licensing, gave the opening remarks.
 They emphasized the strategic relevance of socially responsible licensing in the ambitions set in the Dutch Global Health Strategy.